jayflocode/java-calculator/README.md

 Java Calculator Project

+Jar is provided for those that want to run the project in jar format.

 This is a Java calculator project using a Jframe GUI.
 Details of the JFrame type can be seen in the MyFrame class.
 This code uses a Grid-Bag layout to assemble a simple and easy to use calculator.
 An action button listener is implemented to record the values in strings, and store these values according